vchan2/vchan2.github.io/2021APCalculusAB.md

     * this includes using algebraic techniques to simplify the integrand as well as the Substitution Rule
   * (AP) Identify if an area estimate is an overestimate or underestimate
   * (AP) Interpret or produce an integral given a contextual application
-  * (AP) Determine where a function satisfies the Mean Value Theorem
   * (AP) Handle more challenging problems of the types above.